This hotel puts you in easy reach of PortAventura, as well as the shops, bars and restaurants of Salou.

 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks, Icecream|

-Twin room sleeps up to 4 – can be sold as a single, with a sofa-bed, air-con, TV and a balcony or terrace.
+These light and airy twin rooms can sleep up to four or they can be sold as a single.
+They come with a sofa-bed, air-con, TV and balcony or terrace for that bit of outside space.
 Cots are available on request.

-Connecting room sleeps up to 3 with a sofa-bed, air-con, TV and a balcony or terrace.
-You'll need to book 2 connecting rooms - these rooms share a private corridor when booked together, and don't have a connecting door.
+These light and airy connecting rooms can sleep up to three.
+They come with a sofa-bed, air-con, TV and a balcony or terrace for that bit of outside space.
+You'll need to book two connecting rooms - these rooms share a private corridor when booked together and don't have a connecting door.
 Cots are available on request.

 TripAdvisor Reviews Show more reviews »